Building a Modern Identity for a Legacy Brand

 Multiple stakeholders

-Sales, marketing, IT, and executive leadership all had a seat at the table — each with different priorities, timelines, and definitions of done.
+Sales, marketing, and executive leadership all had a seat at the table with different priorities, timelines, and opinions on how the site should work.

 01